apache/airflow/docs/apache-airflow-providers-google/operators/cloud/vertex_ai.rst

 Creating an Endpoint Service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To create a Google VertexAI endpoint you can use :class:`~airflow.providers.google.cloud.operators.vertex_ai.endpoint_service.CreateEndpointOperator`.
+To create a Google Vertex AI endpoint you can use :class:`~airflow.providers.google.cloud.operators.vertex_ai.endpoint_service.CreateEndpointOperator`.
 The operator returns endpoint id in :ref:`XCom <concepts:xcom>` under ``endpoint_id`` key.